-101 Beginning Chinese (Mandarin).

-Chinese language for students with no previous Chinese experience.
-Introduction to basic Chinese conversation and the Chinese writing system.
+101 Beginning Chinese (Mandarin).Fall (4), Spring (4).Chinese language for students with no previous Chinese experience.
+Introduction to basic Chinese conversation and the Chinese writing system.Numeric grade only.

-102 Beginning Chinese (Mandarin).

-Chinese language for students with no previous Chinese experience.
-Introduction to basic Chinese conversation and the Chinese writing system.
+102 Beginning Chinese (Mandarin).Fall (4), Spring (4).Chinese language for students with no previous Chinese experience.
+Introduction to basic Chinese conversation and the Chinese writing system.Numeric grade only.

 201 Intermediate Chinese (Mandarin).
+Fall (4), Spring (4).
 Continuation of CHNS 101 and CHNS 102.
 Prerequisite: CHNS 101 CHNS 102 or by permission.
+Numeric grade only.

 202 Intermediate Chinese (Mandarin).
+Fall (4), Spring (4).
 Continuation of CHNS 101 and CHNS 102.
 Prerequisite: CHNS 101 CHNS 102 or by permission.
+Numeric grade only.

-301 Third-Year Chinese (Mandarin).
+301 Third Year Chinese (Mandarin).